-- Strict compliance to the diet is necessary to reduce or to prevent mental retardation.
+- Strict compliance to the diet is necessary to reduce or to prevent intellectual disability.

 - Tyrosine - tyrosinaemia, alkaptonuria and albinism.

-- Cystine - cystinuria and cystinosis and sulphite oxidase deficiency.
+- Cystine - cystinuria and cystinosis and sulfite oxidase deficiency.

 - Leucine, isoleucine and valine - maple syrup urine disease (MSUD):

-- This is a rare disorder involving the breakdown of the branch chain amino acids.
+- This is a rare disorder due to deficiency of the enzyme branch chain alpha ketoacid dehydrogenase.

 - If left untreated, life-threatening neurological damage may result.